Parsl/parslguts/taskpath.rst

 inside the DFK:

 * create a task record and an AppFuture, and return that AppFuture to the user

-* (TODO: hyperlink to TaskRecord and describe it a bit more)
+.. todo:: hyperlink to TaskRecord and describe it a bit more

 Then asynchronously:

 * perform "elaborations" - see elaborations chapter, but this is stuff like waiting for dependencies, and hooking in file staging
 * send the task to an Executor (TODO:hyperlink class docstring). in this case we aren't specifying multiple executors, so the task will go to the default single executor which is an instance of the High Throughput Executor (TODO: hyperlink class docstring) - which generates an executor level future

+  .. todo:: hyperlink class docstring

 * wait for completion of execution (success or failure) signlled via the executor level future
 * a bit more post-execution elaboration
 * set the AppFuture result